Samourai-Wallet/whirlpool-client/README.md

 - utxo-key: ECKey to sign the input
 - utxo-balance: utxo balance in satoshis.
 Whole utxo-balance balance will be spent.
 - seed-passphrase and seed-words: wallet seed from which to derive the paynym for computing output address to receive the funds
+- paynym-index: paynym index to use for computing output address to receive the funds
 - mixs: (1 to N) number of mixes to complete.
 Client will keep running (as a liquidity) until completing this number of mixes.
 - pool: id of the pool to join.
 - debug: (true/false) display more logs for debugging